 A Quick Introduction to the Event-Driven Architecture

 Publishing events can be a really good replacement for direct calls and in many cases, they are a better solution.
-With the use of events, we can invert the direction of dependency and better express our intention.
+With the use of events, we can invert the direction of dependency and express better our intention.

 The billing component (responsible for sending people bills) must have an up-to-date customer’s address all the time.